 There are so many stories and sightings in and around the fort that they could themselves fill up the space of countless articles.
 One highlight is the floating disembodied head of Chief Osceola, which was removed from the Chief's body on the grounds of the fort, but in its physical form has since been relocated.
 Apparently, his spectral face bears an expression of anguish and displeasure.
 (Let's be honest, it would almost be creepier if he looked happy about the situation.)

-With its history of less than enlightened incarceration over 60 years as the St. Johns County Jail, including the eight executions that took place on the gallows behind the building, it’s no wonder that the Old Jail (167 San Marco Ave.) is listed on the Florida and National Register of Haunted Places.
-What is a wonder is how unlike a jail it actually looks on the outside.
-If you don’t look at the bars on the windows, you’d think this was another fine historic hotel –it’s even pink!
+With its history of less than enlightened incarceration more than 60 years as the St. Johns County Jail, including the eight executions that took place on the gallows behind the building, it’s no wonder that the Old Jail (167 San Marco Ave.) is listed on the Florida and National Register of Haunted Places.
+However, if you don’t look at the bars on the windows, you’d think this was another fine historic hotel – it’s even pink!
 Henry Flagler had it built a mile away from his fancy resorts to protect the innocence of his guests, and the exterior was designed to look non-threatening.
 But inside, where the prisoners lived under the watchful eyes of Sheriff Joe Perry, the facility was on lockdown.
-The same company that later built Alcatraz designed the cells and maximum security areas of the Old Jail.
+The same company that later built Alcatraz designed the cells and maximum-security areas of the Old Jail.

 The spirit of one inmate in particular, Charlie Powell, whose slow death on the gallows was a great example of the kind of inefficient hangings the Old Jail specialized in, seems to like to hang around his old home so he can chat with visitors.